I Did It! I Did It!

 They then found licensed staff, counselors, nursing care, and legions of volunteers.
 Through it all uncovered a very supportive Southwest Florida community.
 Soon they were dialed into the disability community and progress toward local camps for adults was made.

-They organized their first camps in 2007.
+They organized their first camps in SW Florida in 2012.
 At first parents were scared as they had never sent their loved one away overnight, but soon they saw the campers let loose and have fun.

 “We knew we had something special when the campers cried when they got here and then cried when it was time to leave,” said Sharon.